 Patient care centers like Chronic Care of Richmond & Regenerative Medicine combine non-invasive techniques with a drug-free approach.
 Our integrated medical care focuses on long-term health and may include supplemental components, like nutritional intake, diet, and exercise.
 Simple lifestyle changes can help with overall patient health and relieve the chronic pain if arthritis or other joint pain is not yet severe.

-We also offer stem cell therapy, which is a natural, noninvasive therapy that treats the cause of joint pain at its source.
+We also offer stem cells, which are a natural, noninvasive procedure that treats the cause of joint pain at its source.
 It offers long-term relief from knee, shoulder, elbow, ankle pain, and more.

 A New Approach to Pain Relief

 In addition to being experts integrative and functional medicine, Chronic Care of Richmond & Regenerative Medicine strives to remain up to date on leading innovations in the healthcare field.
-For those with chronic joint pain, this includes diving into the growing field of stem cell therapy.
+For those with chronic joint pain, this includes diving into the growing field of stem cells.

-This approach to regenerative medicine utilizes mesenchymal stem cells to help the body regenerate and repair damaged tissue.
+This approach to regenerative medicine utilizes mesenchymal stem cells, also known as Wharton’s Jelly, to help the body regenerate and repair damaged tissue.
 This is done without the need for extensive surgery, medications, or steroids.

-Stem cell therapy has a unique regenerative aspect that helps patients regain mobility and find relief without extensive down time or time away from normal activity.
-It is not a surgery or medication so you can drive yourself to your and from your appointment.
+Stem cells have a unique regenerative aspect that helps patients regain mobility and find relief without extensive down time or time away from normal activity.
+It is not a surgery or medication so you can drive yourself to and from your appointment.
 The stimulation of stem cells helps natural growth factors repair and regrow.
 This is especially useful for bone on bone knee pain, herniated discs, bulging discs, degenerative conditions, and other pain relief needs.

 If this new and innovative approach sounds like the potential relief needed, sign up for our free educational seminar to learn more about how stem cells can help you or your loved one with chronic joint pain.